CumulusNetworks/docs/content/cumulus-linux-43/Monitoring-and-Troubleshooting/_index.md

 ## Show General System Information

 Two commands are helpful for getting general information about the switch and the version of Cumulus Linux you are running.
-These are helpful with system diagnostics and if you need to submit a support request to Cumulus Networks.
+These are helpful with system diagnostics and if you need to submit a support request.

 For information about the version of Cumulus Linux running on the switch, run the `net show version`,command which displays the contents of `/etc/lsb-release`: